Cancer patients have chance to meet, thank people who donated live-saving bone marrow

 Without a sibling as a potential match, Joseph's parents started reaching out to extended family.
 But like an answer to a prayer, a complete stranger turned out to be his perfect match.

-"She was a twelve out of twelve from what doctors told me.
+"She was a 12 out of 12 from what doctors told me.
 She was a perfect match," Montanez said.

 Following the transplant, she said her son's straight hair grew back curly.